thuml/iTransformer/README.md

 <img src="./figures/boosting.png" alt="" align=center />
 </p>

-## Zero-shot Generalization on Variates
+## Zero-Shot Generalization on Variates

 **Technically, iTransformer is able to forecast with arbitrary numbers of variables**.
 We train iTransformers on partial variates and forecast unseen variates with good generalizability.